-(1) Charles Darwin University (CDU) seeks to provide an inclusive, supportive environment for all students and staff.
+(1) Charles Darwin University ('the University', 'CDU') seeks to provide an inclusive, supportive environment for all students and employees.
 Assistance animals are an increasing part of therapy, treatment and support for people with a range of physical and mental disabilities and conditions.